ClaytonWong/cw_chall_node/readme.md

 Internship in Melbourne Australia, which was advertised on 16 May 2019.

 The programming language used for my solution was Node.js (version 10.16.0).
+My reason for using is because it is the programming language that I'm most familiar with at this time.
 Node.js ver 10.16.0 can be downloaded from it's official site:

   https://nodejs.org/en/